gaetansels/windows-server-nerdnest-lab-3/documentation.md

 ![something](images/win_lab3_p6.png)

 Next, we add the file path
-Because it is a hidden share we have to look up the file, and we can directly copy past the file path in the requested location. don't forget the **$**
+Because it is a hidden share, we have to look up the file, and we can directly copy past the file path in the requested location.  ( because it is a hidden share) don't forget the **$**

 ![something](images/win_lab3_p7.png)

+"Create a folder for each user..." --> as you can see above "ok" , "cancel"  ... we get an example of what we want.

+Click "OK" --> warning do you want to coninue ... click "yes"

 I am logging in with someone from Accounting :